resilient-swarms/ASVLite/README.md

 onboard simulation for applications such as online learning for adaptation to changes in the environment.

+If you are using this simulator for your reasearch, then please cite: [ASV-Swarm: a high-performance simulator for the dynamics of a swarm of autonomous marine vehicles in waves](https://arxiv.org/abs/2003.04599).

 ## Build instruction
 ```
 git clone --recurse-submodules https://github.com/resilient-swarms/asv-swarm.git